clld/glottolog3/data/README.txt

 real	0m29.211s

-    Note: Problems with existing names for different hids must be fixed by migrations before import of a new tree.
+    Note: Problems with existing names for different hids must be fixed by migrations (such as 325a611fee1c) before import of a new tree.

     time python glottolog3/scripts/import_tree.py development.ini
 real	5m49.269s